 *Editor’s note: Unsure where the majority of your leads are coming from?
 Click here to grab our HubSpot (Leads by Source) dashboard to see whether direct, referral, or organic search drives the best leads for your marketing agency:

-According to Steve Kurniawan of We Know SEO, “sales closing ratio is the most important metric for a marketing agency [because it] can give insight about the overall performance of the agency.”
+According to Steve Kurniawan of We Know SEO, “sales closing ratio is the most important KPI for a marketing agency [because it] can give insight about the overall performance of the agency.”

 “We can divide sales closing ratio into two different metrics: lead to prospect ratio (often called lead to quote ratio), and prospect to close ratio.”

 “If the lead to prospect ratio is high but the prospect to close ratio is below target, then our marketing efforts are working, but we have a problem in the sales/account department.
 On the other hand, if the prospect to close ratio is above target but the lead to prospect ratio is too low, then we have a problem with our marketing strategy,” Kurniawan adds.